My mind is asking those questions that have no answer and must be avoided but I cannot stop it. These are some of the things that are coming to me:

 -Don't full yourself.
 You were born adrift.
 Don't you remember?

 Yes, I remember but this part I've worked on psychoanalysis and it doesn't affect me as it did.
 Now I'm feeling sad because I don't know how these drugs are affecting my mind and I feel that they are in some way.
 I was feeling angry, very angry now it's just sadness and this future I can't see and scares me and this present that is being hard.
+Things that I like the most lost its way and I don't know how to connect with them again and circumstances are so difficult.

 -Get a life!